 “What happened to Dad?”

 The Prestidigitator returned then with some papers in his hand.
 He found a pair of glasses on a side table and sat down across from Ten Dollars’ mom and began explaining each sheet to her one at a time.
 He gave her a chart with a bunch of numbers in a grid and explained that Ten Dollars was a little small for registration but that he was within the average and that shouldn’t affect the price of the allotment.
 He confirmed Ten Dollars’ age and the exact date and time of his birth on a circular star chart that broke the sphere of constellations into thirteen even wedges.
 He asked for signs of the change and Ten Dollars’ mother produced the stolen clipping and explained its discovery, at which point the Prestidigitator said it was a bad time for it, and none of the available camps were places he would’ve wanted to send his son, God rest his soul.
 The Prestidigitator looked right at Ten Dollars then and asked if he was telling the truth, as if the old man knew or suspected something was amiss.
 Ten Dollars turned in fear to his mother and realized then that he hadn’t looked her in the eye, not since the shady business at Penis Rock.
 Not really.
 He’d looked at her face plenty of times, but he’d been too afraid of her piercing gaze to notice how frightened she was.
 But now he could see it, just there at the corners.
-His mother was terrified.
+She was terrified.
 His mouth turned down then and he said no. He said he stole the picture because Dirk and Kenny had made him, and if the older boys found out it was gone, they would ask about it, and there was no way Kenny could keep his mouth shut, and the older boys would beat him up.
 And anyway, he didn’t want to be a werewolf and wasn’t there something he could take to make the change go away?

 The Prestidigitator and Ten Dollars’ mother looked at each other, and a moment passed between them.
 They seemed to understand something that Ten Dollars didn’t.
 The Prestidigitator said he was glad it had all worked out, and the two adults stood and the old man showed the young family to the door.
 He explained there would likely be much better options in the fall and that it had been over a year since the earth shook and any of them had risen, and it seemed the sacrifices were doing what they were supposed to, and who knew?
 Maybe it would all be over soon.
 Ten Dollars’ mother thanked the Prestidigitator and apologized several times for bothering him, including again on the sidewalk, where Ten Dollars noticed the sign in the yard that said PRESCIENCE REGISTRAR, and he wondered if he’d gotten the name wrong.
 Then his mother loaded the boys in the Dodge and drove them home, stopping once for ice cream and once again near the girls’ compound so that Ten Dollars could return the picture to the tin.
 Later that night, they ate peanut-butter-and-jelly sandwiches instead of meatloaf and fell asleep on the couch together watching TV.
 It wasn’t until his mother carried him and his little brother to bed that Ten Dollars wondered again what had happened to his father.